WCGPR0/glossary/README.md

 • edit an existing term and definition
 • remove terms from the system
 • view an alphabetically-sorted list of the terms and definitions

+### Possible bugs / Todos
+-Data integrity/validation, and make sure that terms are constrained uniquely